code-warrior/git-workshop/git-workshop.md

 ## Checking Differences
 `git diff`

-The `git diff` command shows the differences between the last committed changes and the current ones in the working directory.
+The `git diff` command shows the differences between the last committed change(s) and the current one(s) in the working directory.

 ---